 Advanced workshop training with Dr Laurel Parnell in Attachment-Focused EMDR for Healing Relational Trauma and Adults Abused in Childhood

-Member of the Parnell Attachment-Focused EMDR Academy
+Member of the Parnell Institute

 Please note: I am not able to offer legal advice regarding narcissists in legal disputes; I am not an emergency resource in acute situations.